brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 ## One-Time Setup For Each New ASL Node

-* The user creates their own 32-byte secret seed and saves it somewhere safe.
-This is a 32 octets, or a 64 character hex string.
+* The user creates their own 32-byte secret and saves it somewhere safe.
+This is a 64 character hex string.
 ED25519 would be a good choice.
-One example of a place to create a seed is here: https://cyphr.me/ed25519_tool/ed.html. www.allstarlink.org might also have a page for doing this.
+One example of a place to create a seed is here: [https://cyphr.me/ed25519_tool/ed.html](https://cyphr.me/ed25519_tool/ed.html). www.allstarlink.org could also create a page for doing this.
-* The user uses their new secret seed to create a public key using an online tool, or www.allstarlink.org.
+* The user uses their new secret to create a public key using an online tool, or www.allstarlink.org.
 * The user looks at the public list of AllStarLink nodes and chooses their own node number following the official AllStarLink guidelines (i.e. can't start with a 3,